markusfisch/ShaderEditor/FAQ.md

 	#version 300 es

-Shader Editor will automatically use a version 3 vertex shader if that declaration is present *and* GLES 3.0 is available on your device.
+GLES 3.0 must be available on your device for this work.

 ## How many FPS should I get to set my shader as live wallpaper?